 New Way Homes has made a “First Projects Development Loan” to Envision I, LLC to help fund the early-stage development work to initiate one or more projects consistent with the New Way Homes mission.
-The two specific projects furthest along are described below.
+The four specific projects furthest along are described below.

 Building: The orange area at right is the proposed 4-story building on the campus containing several organizations that serve homeless individuals and families.
 60–90 small, 1-person units with community space would be built over parking and program space for the River Street Shelter and Recuperative Care Center.